“No problem can withstand the assault of sustained thinking.” – Voltaire (1694-1778)

 Some subjects, like foreign languages, can be taught almost anywhere.

 It’s much nicer learning French or Spanish in a nice café or outside in the sun when the weather’s nice.
+How would you plan for your first lessons outdoors?

 Private tutors living in big cities should be able to find tutees throughout the whole year.